Battle of Chickamauga

+A number of failed communications occurred before the official fighting started.
+Bragg had a tendency to bypass his wing commanders and give orders straight to their subordinates, which caused confusion and misdirection in the first couple of days before the battle occurred.

 Fighting began in earnest on the morning of September 19.
-Bragg's men strongly assaulted but could not break the Union line.
+Bragg's men strongly assaulted but could not break the US line.
 The next day, Bragg resumed his assault.
 In late morning, Rosecrans was misinformed that he had a gap in his line.
 In moving units to shore up the supposed gap, Rosecrans accidentally created an actual gap directly in the path of an eight-brigade assault on a narrow front by Confederate Lt.
 Gen. James Longstreet, whose corps had been detached from the Army of Northern Virginia.
-In the resulting rout, Longstreet's attack drove one-third of the Union army, including Rosecrans himself, from the field.
+In the resulting rout, Longstreet's attack drove one-third of the Army of the Cumberland, including Rosecrans himself, from the field.

-Union units spontaneously rallied to create a defensive line on Horseshoe Ridge ("Snodgrass Hill"), forming a new right wing for the line of Maj.
+U.S. Army units spontaneously rallied to create a defensive line on Horseshoe Ridge ("Snodgrass Hill"), forming a new right wing for the line of Maj.
 Gen. George H. Thomas, who assumed overall command of remaining forces.
 Although the Confederates launched costly and determined assaults, Thomas and his men held until twilight.
 Union forces then retired to Chattanooga while the Confederates occupied the surrounding heights, besieging the city.